Today's Articles

 He looked for work in one of the public markets.
 Eliot (the book author's wife) was also there, having come to hire a servant.
 She hired Alexander and brought him home.
 Alexander proved discreet about his recent history, leading Eliot to suspect that Alexander was an escaped slave.
 Eliot managed to keep him safe until the Emancipation Proclamation was issued.
 Alexander and his wife were reunited, if only for a short time.
 In 1866, Louisa died.

 In 1869, Eliot was working with a group to build a statue of Lincoln.
 The funding for an Emancipation Memorial featuring a statue of Lincoln had begun with a $5 donation from a former slave, Charlotte Scott, from Virginia.
-All the initial funds were from donations from former slaves, later matched by donations from The Western Sanitary Commission, a St. Louis-based volunteer war relief agency.
+All the initial funds were from donations from former slaves, later matched by contributions from The Western Sanitary Commission, a St. Louis-based volunteer war relief agency.
 Thomas Ball had an acceptable model made, but Eliot's group wanted to have a real freedman pose for it.
 Eliot gave Ball a photo of Alexander, and he was chosen as the model.

 Death and aftermath